Upper Midwest HERC

 Member Professional Development

-HOLD THE DATE: The UMW HERC fall 2017 meeting will be held on Friday, November 17th, at St. Catherine University.
+Fall 2017 Membership Meeting.
+"Leveraging Diversity: The Department Chairs' Transformative Role."
+Friday, November 17th, 10:00-3:00, St. Catherine University.
 Dr. Edna Chun will address the role of department chairs as diversity leaders.
+Register

 UMW HERC covers Minnesota, eastern North Dakota, eastern South Dakota and western Wisconsin.